How can you best use your diabetes data when searching for something is worse than looking for a needle in a haystack?

 Example: Search for tags

-Your doctor asks how often you wake up in the morning with a hyper?
-Easy peasy!
 In the search screen, tap tags, choose the “fasting” tag and confirm with “done”.
 Do you see the additional search filters along the bottom?
 A quick tap on “Hi” will add that filter.
 You’ll instantly have a list of all days you woke up high.
-Does this happen often?
-Maybe it’s time for a basal rate test.

 The mySugr website does not provide medical or legal advice. mySugr blog articles are not scientific articles, but intended for informational purposes only.